tairtahar/batchnorm/README.md

     (3)'lenet_bn2' - the same as (2) but adding batch normalization also on the the second convolutional layer;
     (4)lenet_fc_bn1 - the same as (3) but adding batch normalization on the first fully connected layer; (5)'lenet_fc_bn2' - the same as (4) but adding batch normalization also on the second fully connected layer.

+        In addition it is possible to adjust network optimizer and parameters such as batch_size, number of epochs etc.

     b. models_handling.py - lower level than main.
 Here the selected model is recognized, compiled, trained and evaluated.
     c. lenet.py - where the network classes are defined.
 Here you can find the original network, and the variations that include the batch normalization.
     d. utils.py - where the instruments for mainly loading and preprocessing the data.